Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](evi9.PNG)

-Deployment of Azure Bastion in subnet within the same Vnet as other subnets to provide secured remote access to VMs without traversing the internet.
-![image]\
+For the deployment of Azure Bastion to replace the using of RDP port.
+Firstly, AzureBastionSubnet is added to subnets within the virtual networks.

+Afterwards, Azure Bastion is deployed.

+Attempting to connect the HR-VM via Azure Bastion

+Entering the login details of the HR-VM

+Succesful entry into the HR-VM

+The process was repeated to connect to the Dev-VM via Azure Bastion.

+![image]
 Configuration of diagnostic settings on Azure firewall to forward logs to a log analytics workspace integrated with Microsoft Sentinel to analyse traffic across the firewall.
 ![image]
-## New Results

 ## Conclusion

+## Future Works